 What kind of customers flock to the Everyman?
-People who have a desire to connect and belong which is kind of everyone right?
+People who have a desire to connect and belong (a.k.a. everyone).
 If you’re an Everyman, you make everyone feel comfortable and welcome.
-This sounds like a very basic superpower but it’s actually your secret weapon.
+This sounds like a very basic superpower, but it’s actually your secret weapon.

-The Everyman is a hard worker, driven by honesty, decency and common sense.
-Think Susan Boyle, Ron Weasley and the show Masterchef.
-Everyone loves a rags to riches story and that’s exactly what the Everyman provides.
+The Everyman is a hard worker, driven by honesty, decency, and common sense.
+Think Susan Boyle, Ron Weasley, and Masterchef.
+Everyone loves a rags-to-riches story, and that’s exactly what the Everyman provides.

 Most of the other archetypes work on a pedestal system – their customers find them aspirational and want to be like them but they tend to raise them up as untouchable.
 The secret sauce of the Everyman is their ability to show everyone how ordinary people can be extraordinary.
 Just an Average Jane, doing her best.